 Skip to content

-Now Available on Amazon, Barnes and Noble, Leanpub, Kobo and Many More
+Human Software by Richard Bown: Now Available at Amazon, Waterstones, Barnes and Noble and More

 Human Software: A Life in IT by Richard W. Bown